Magnetohydrodynamic stability of magnetars in the ultrastrong field regime II: The crust: Physical implications

 So the Ohmic dissipation is enhanced by a factor of $(1-4\pi\chi_n)^2$ compared to the result ignoring Landau quantization in regions where $p_F^2/(2eB)$ is close to $\nmax$.
 Even at high temperatures $|4\pi\chi_n|$ can still be of order one as Figure~\ref{fig:dHdBandTcritvsnmax} panel (a) shows, so the heating can be increased by a factor $\gtrsim 4$ or more.
 The increased Ohmic heating is possible for both signs of $\chi_n$, unlike the instability which requires it to be negative.
 However, since this enhancement is only present in limited spatial regions, the overall increase in Ohmic dissipation may be modest.

-This estimate of increased Ohmic dissipation has assumed that the conductivity is unchanged by the Landau quantization of electrons, which is false.
+This estimate of increased Ohmic dissipation has made the inaccurate assumption that the conductivity is unchanged by the Landau quantization of electrons.
 For strongly-quantizing fields $\sigma$ can change by a factor $\sim10$ compared to its classical value due to Shubnikov--de Haas oscillations~\citep{Potekhin1999a}.
 However, for $\nmax$ in the unstable regime $\gtrsim 10$, $\sigma$ does not differ from its classical value by more than a factor of $\sim 2$.
 Thus the enhancement of the Ohmic dissipation due to $\chi_n$ may not be completely suppressed by an increase in the conductivity in those regions of $B$--$n_{\text{e}}$ parameter space where we expect an instability.
 Unlike the Shubnikov--de Haas oscillations and the instability, the increase in the Ohmic dissipation is likely to persist at higher temperatures to some extent.